-I’m Lauren, Trinity’s Access Officer.
+I’m Grace, Trinity’s Access Officer.
 My job is to ensure that anyone with the ability and potential to study at Cambridge applies regardless of their background.
 In my role, I help to organise school tours for Trinity, visits to schools by our current students and answer your questions about the application process!

 Trinity is a really amazing place to live and work, so it's important that everyone has the same opportunities to be part of the college.

 If you’re a current student and would like to know how you can help with access-related initiatives, or a prospective student with any questions, please don’t hesitate to drop me an email at email@example.com.
 The college is always open to prospective students – just tell the porters (the friendly people with that hats outside college) that you are looking to apply and they’ll let you in free of charge!

 Trinity is a really awesome college and something I am constantly grateful to be a part of.
 From our incredible academic staff, to our large student body and generous funding for both academic and non-academic pursuits, Trinity is a place that is inspiring to study at and welcoming to all.
 Here are some useful links for anyone considering applying: